 - Cash drawer

-All-in-one POS solutions provide different setups for different needs.
+All-in-one solutions provide different setups for different needs.
 Historically, our clients prefer to keep things simple and choose a straightforward all-in-one solution with NFC card and receipt printer.
 A cash drawer can also be added to the device.
 This setup covers 99% of the needs we’re seeing on the market!

 - Light and small: fits next to the driver without taking up a lot of space